waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Standard Warps:** DOOR, LADDER, CAVE
 - **Directional Warps:** WARP_CARPET_LEFT, WARP_CARPET_RIGHT, WARP_CARPET_DOWN (Must walk in the indicated direction to activate, 'A' button does not work).
 - **One-Way Down Ledges:** LEDGE, FLOOR_ALLOW_HOP_DOWN, FLOOR_ALLOW_HOP_DOWN_LEFT, FLOOR_ALLOW_HOP_DOWN_RIGHT
-- **Complex One-Way Tiles:** FLOOR_UP_WALL (Can only be entered from below, but not exited up or down.
-Sideways movement is permitted).
+- **Complex One-Way Tiles:** FLOOR_UP_WALL (A one-way tile.
+Can only be entered by moving UP onto it.
+Once on it, you can only exit by moving LEFT or RIGHT.
+You cannot move UP or DOWN off of it).

 ### Untested Tile Hypotheses
 - **BUOY:** Likely impassable, similar to WATER.
 Needs testing.